 “If you want to get someone to invest in your business, read this book.”

 David Beer CA, Chairman and Founder, Beer and Partners

 “The finance function isn’t just a ‘rear-view mirror’, but an essential tool for the ambitious business.
 Here’s a book that really understands this, and explains in jargon-free English how to use it.”

 "At last!
 Finance truly demystified.”

 This was my chance to make my own contribution to the Beermat series.
 I had worked in marketing, so this was a labour of love.
 I take the reader through the marketing journeys of six very different new businesses, from a shop to a consultant and a high-tech start-up.

-Yes, the marketer's toolkit has evolved since this book is written - social media now play much more of a role.
+The marketer's toolkit has evolved since this book is written in 2008.
 But the basic principles and philosophy of marketing don't change.
 I think they are expressed with great clarity here - and so did my fellow marketers.